Satyam12singh/Jarvis/README.md

 2. Issue voice commands or type text commands to interact with JARVIS.
 3. Explore the various features and capabilities to enhance your productivity.

-## Contributing

-We welcome contributions from the open-source community.
-If you'd like to contribute to the project, please follow our [contribution guidelines](link-to-contribution-guidelines).

 ## License

 This project is licensed under the [MIT License](link-to-license).
 Feel free to use and modify it according to your needs.

-## Acknowledgments

-We would like to express our gratitude to the developers and contributors who have made this project possible.

----

 Enjoy the power of JARVIS, your personal virtual assistant!